levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

 {% include card-trick/card-trick-cut.html %}

 The number of cuts only changes which card is the top card, which we keep track of in the ring using an orange ▶ pointer.
-In the six-card stack, 6 cuts moves the pointer marking the top of the stack all the way around the ring and back to your starting point, leaving the stack completely unchanged.
+In the 6-card stack, 6 cuts moves the pointer marking the top of the stack all the way around the ring and back to your starting point, leaving the stack completely unchanged.

 In the actual trick, we do 7 cuts, which for the 6-card stack is equivalent to 6 cuts followed by 1 cut.
 We already know 6 cuts leaves the stack unchanged, so 7 cuts must be equivalent to just doing 1 cut.
 We can figure out the actual number of cuts you need to do by dividing the number of cuts by the number of cards in the stack and looking only at the _remainder_.

 If I tell you to cut the 6-card stack 36 times, you could recognize that (# of cuts / # of cards) = 36 / 6 = 0, so you don't need to do any cuts!
-36 cuts is equivalent to doing 0 cuts, 6 cuts, 12 cuts, and so on.
-(The mathematical way to describe this equivalence is to use [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic), writing 36 ≡ 0 (mod 6).)
+36 cuts is equivalent to doing 0 cuts, 6 cuts, 12 cuts, etc. (The mathematical way to describe this equivalence is to use [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic), writing 36 ≡ 0 (mod 6).)

 Ultimately, that means the number of cuts is just a way of choosing a new top card – the selected card in the ring.

 Why is it useful to think about the problem this way?
 Because the repeated down-under deal in step 11 is a [Josephus problem](https://en.wikipedia.org/wiki/Josephus_problem).
 Given a ring of a particular size and starting from a particular point in that ring, the Josephus problem involves discarding and sparing every other card until we have one card remaining.

-Here's the Josephus procedure applied to the six-card stack.
+Here's the Josephus procedure applied to a 6-card stack.

 {% include card-trick/card-trick-josephus.html %}